Skip to content

 What are altcoins?

-The name itself is an abbreviation for ‘alternative coins’.
-Not an alternative to the physical coins you keep in your wallet, but an alternative to the global leaders in cryptocurrency: Bitcoin (BTC) and Ethereum (ETH).
-Many altcoins are created for innovative purposes such as; providing voting privileges (governance tokens) or as a method of payment (utility tokens).
+Let’s be clear – this does not mean they are an alternative to the physical coins you keep in your wallet, but an alternative to the global leaders in cryptocurrency: Bitcoin (BTC) and Ethereum (ETH).
+Many altcoins are created for innovative purposes such as providing voting privileges (governance tokens) or as a method of payment or yield (utility tokens).
 Some of these altcoins may see widespread adoption.

 The case for BTC and ETH